2015 World RX of Belgium

 The 2015 World RX of Belgium was the 3rd round of the second season of the FIA World Rallycross Championship.
 The event was held at the Circuit Jules Tacheny Mettet in Mettet, Wallonia.

 Marklund Motorsport driver Toomas Heikkinen became the third different winner in the 2015 season, having won his semi-final as well.
 Second place went to defending champion, and championship leader Petter Solberg (SDRX), while the podium was completed by Reinis Nitišs, driving for the OlsbergsMSE team.

 In the supporting round of the FIA European Rallycross Championship, Albatec Racing driver Jérôme Grosset-Janin took the victory, to take the lead in the drivers' championship.
-Grosset-Janin finished ahead of Ole Christian Veiby while Tamás Kárai was the only other finisher as he completed the podium.
+Ole Christian Veiby came in second, followed by Grosset-Janin, and Tamás Kárai completed the podium as the lone finisher.

 The infamous incident of the damper on Alx Danielsson's Audi S3 punching open the bonnet occurred during practice.